How does this company make money?

 What does this company depend on?

-The mechanism runs on access to the FDA Orange Book and clinical trials databases, EMA regulatory filing systems, and patent office databases across the US and Europe.
-It also depends on pharmaceutical industry expert analysts with regulatory-affairs backgrounds, and on a London headquarters that provides regulatory expertise spanning both FDA and EMA jurisdictions.
+The company cannot operate without continuous access to the FDA Orange Book and clinical trials databases, the EMA regulatory filing systems, and patent office databases across the US and Europe.
+It also depends entirely on pharmaceutical industry expert analysts with regulatory-affairs backgrounds, and its London headquarters plays a specific role in maintaining expertise across both FDA and EMA jurisdictions.

 Who depends on this company?